PRITHVIBO/DiscussionForum/Discussion_Forum_Report.md

 ---

-# 10. APPENDICES
+# 9. APPENDICES

-## 10.1 Source Code
+## 9.1 Source Code

 The source code includes database schema and core PHP classes for the Discussion Forum System.
-The database schema defines tables for users, categories, topics, posts, and user sessions with appropriate relationships and constraints.
-Core PHP classes include Database connection class for managing PDO connections, User management class for registration and authentication, and Topic management class for topic creation and retrieval.
+The database schema defines tables for users, categories, topics, posts, and user sessions with appropria[...]

-## 10.2 User Manual
+## 9.2 User Manual

 **Getting Started:**

-User Registration: Click on "Register" link on the home page, fill in the registration form (Username: unique, 3-50 characters; Email address: valid email format; Password: minimum 6 characters), click "Register" button, check your email for verification link, and click the verification link to activate your account.
+User Registration: Click on "Register" link on the home page, fill in the registration form (Username: unique, 3-50 characters; Email address: valid email format; Password: minimum 6 characters), clic[...]

 User Login: Click on "Login" link, enter your email and password, click "Login" button, and you will be redirected to the forum home page.